Affiliate links on Android Authority may earn us a commission. Learn more.

 - Roku Streambar (Amazon): The Streambar is effectively an Ultra built into a soundbar, upgrading your TV’s audio and streaming tech simultaneously.
 Accordingly there are HDMI, USB, and optical ports, as well as improved audio options, namely speech enhancement and Dolby Audio processing.
 There are some odd sacrifices — you don’t get Dolby Atmos, and HDR support is limited to HDR10 (not Plus).
 You also only get Roku’s standard voice remote, limiting private listening to Bluetooth and the Roku app.

 - Roku Streambar Pro (Amazon): The major upgrade here is sound quality.
 Whereas the regular Streambar uses four 1.9-inch drivers, the ones in the Pro are sized at 2.5 inches, giving them more punch.
 An upgraded remote meanwhile adds a headphone jack to private listening options, as well as customizable shortcut buttons and a finder function through the Roku app.
 Oddly enough, the Pro doesn’t expand HDR support or enable any form of surround sound.
-At least without buying additional Roku speakers, that is, but that’s true of the regular Streambar too.
+At least without buying option Roku satellite speakers that is, but that’s true of the regular Streambar too.

 Apple TV streamers